junxit/us-congress-bills-116/metadata.md

 - 2019-03-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S1633-1634)
 - 2019-03-04 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S1633-1634)
 - 2019-03-04 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S1633-1634)
+- 2019-03-05 — Message on Senate action sent to the House.
+- 2019-03-05 — Received in the House.
+- 2019-03-05 — Referred to the House Committee on Armed Services.